ScraxT/JS-Tasks/README.md

-Main branch of JS-Tasks, all the tasks have their own branch.
+Very Basic OOP, instead of the usual only-arrays todo list.